-Emphysema but have never smoked or been exposed to toxins
+Emphysema but you have never smoked or been exposed to toxins

 Emphysema and you have a family history of the condition

-Liver disease or hepatitis and no other cause can be found
+Liver disease and no other cause can be found

-Liver disease or hepatitis and you have a family history of liver disease
+Liver disease and you have a family history of liver disease

 If you smoke, you need to quit.